Measuring Star Formation Histories from Asymptotic Giant Branch Stars I: A Demonstration in M31: Methodology

 Because of the complexity of AGB star models (i.e., the need for self-extinction corrections and challenge in defining equivalent evolutionary points), we cannot use \texttt{MATCH}'s native SSP model construction framework with the \texttt{COLIBRI} stellar models.
 Instead, we construct custom SSP models in the desired filters directly from \texttt{COLIBRI} isochrones and then use these pre-constructed models within \texttt{MATCH}'s CMD modeling framework.
 Aside from SSP model construction, the remainder of the CMD fit is virtually identical to the commonly used modes of \texttt{MATCH} described here and elsewhere in the literature \citep[e.g.,][]{dolphin02,Skillman2003,Weisz2014}.

-Starting from the \texttt{COLIBRI} models, we generate a grid of SSP models, each with a total stellar mass of $10^8~M_{\odot}$ (which yields $\gtrsim10^4$ AGB stars), spanning a range of ages and metallicities.
-Our SSP models have ages from $\log(t)=8.0-9.9$ dex (100 Myr to 7.9 Gyr in linear time), logarithmically spaced by 0.1~dex.
+Starting from the \texttt{COLIBRI} models, we generate a grid of single stellar population models, each with a total stellar mass of $10^8~M_{\odot}$ (which yields $\gtrsim10^4$ AGB stars), spanning a range of ages and metallicities.
+Our SSP models have a metallicity range of [M/H] $= -1.4$ to 0.0 with a spacing of 0.2~dex, and ages from $\log(\rm{age})=8.0-9.9$ dex (100 Myr to 7.9 Gyr in linear time), logarithmically spaced by 0.1~dex.
 In principle, we could generate AGB stars models back to 14~Gyr ago for SFH determination.
-However, we stop at a younger lookback time to match the PHAT SFH we use to empirically validate our method, as described in \S~\ref{subsec:m31}.
-We adjust the metallicity range of our grid depending on the considered dataset (see \S~\ref{subsec:m31} and \ref{subsec:m31_halo}).
+However, we stop at a younger lookback time in this study (1) because we were limited by the completeness of our datasets, and (2) to match the PHAT SFH we use to empirically validate our method; both reasons are described further in \S\ref{subsec:m31}.
+We also note that the single stellar populations we generated are close enough to each other in log(age) and metallicity space that the artificial star based photometric errors would fill in the gaps between them.
+For example, a simple stellar population of log(age)=9.2~dex sufficiently represents the stellar population range from log(age)=9.15 to 9.25~dex.

 Following recommendations from \citet{marigo17} for `detailed population studies aimed at accurately reproducing star counts,' we set $n_{\rm{inTPC}}=20$ (i.e., the number of thermal pulse cycles).
 For comparison, and as highlighted in Figure \ref{fig:hr}, isochrones with $n_{\rm{inTPC}}=0$ contain only the quiescent points of the TP-AGB phase (i.e., any luminosity variations from the helium shell flashes are hidden).
 As discussed in \cite{marigo17}, isochrones with $n_{\rm{inTPC}}=5$ already contain the most important feature of the thermal pulses: the long-lived low luminosity dips.
 Thus, the use of $n_{\rm{inTPC}}=5$ is likely sufficient for accurate SFH construction.
 Nevertheless, we compute isochrones with $n_{\rm{inTPC}}=20$, as it only requires a modestly longer amount of time to compute and it yields slightly more accurate models.
 Further discussion of how the AGB models change with $n_{\rm{inTPC}}$ can be found in \cite{marigo17}.